lsst-sqre/safir/docs/arq.rst

 Your tests can add jobs and get job metadata or results using the normal code paths.
 Since queue jobs never run, your test code needs to manually change the status of jobs and set job results.
-You can do this by manually calling `safir.dependencies.arq.arq_dependency` instance from your test (a `MockArqQueue`) and using the `MockArqQueue.set_in_progress` and `MockArqQueue.set_complete` methods.
+You can do this by manually calling the `safir.dependencies.arq.arq_dependency` instance from your test (a `MockArqQueue`) and using the `MockArqQueue.set_in_progress` and `MockArqQueue.set_complete` methods.

 This example adapted from Noteburst shows how this works:

 .. code-block:: python

+    from safir.arq import MockArqQueue
-    from safir.dependencies.arq import MockArqQueue, arq_dependency
+    from safir.dependencies.arq import arq_dependency

     @pytest.mark.asyncio